Positive affirmations for kids are a powerful tool to help children develop a mindset of positivity and success. Here’s how to get started:

 I knew this frustration was partially a factor of her age.
 At 2 years old, she was learning so much.
 And new things?
 They could be challenging and frustrating.

 But her words, “I can’t”, hit me particularly hard.
 I struggle with telling myself negative things about my own capabilities (parenting and otherwise), and have for as long as I can remember… and here I saw my daughter doing the same thing at the very impressionable age of two.

 I hated that, as a young child, my daughter was already telling herself, “I can’t.”

 Enter affirmations, or positive mantras, something I’ve been practicing for a few years.
-Instead of using words like “I can’t,” affirmations are practicing the words that empower and uplift us instead, such as “I can.”
+Instead of using words like “I can’t,” positive affirmations for kids are practicing the words that empower and uplift us instead, such as “I can.”

-Studies have shown that our thoughts, on average, can be up to 70% negative.
+Studies show that our thoughts, on average, can be up to 70% negative.
 To top it off, we tend to have the same thoughts, over and over again, day after day, week after week.